Why does diversity and inclusion at work matter?

 - Using digital screens, posters and flyers throughout the workplace to promote the organisation’s LGBTQ+ support group(s)

-- Displaying specific LGBTQ+ related promotional material in visible areas, such as the main reception and high-traffic communal staff areas, to coincide with landmark dates or events, like Pride Month.
+- Displaying specific LGBTQ+ related promotional material in visible areas, such as reception and high-traffic communal staff areas, to coincide with landmark dates or events such as Pride Month.
 Macquarie does this to signal, both internally and externally, its commitment to LGBTQ+ awareness and equality, with the standard motto being “We’re proud when our people are”

 - Diversity Role Models